hacks-guide/Guide_Wii/docs/bricks.md

 ## Wii Menu/Opera brick

 ### Symptoms
-When starting the Wii, you get an error from the Opera web browser along the lines of `You tried to access the address (URL), which is currently unavailable.` This will happen every time you start the Wii, and cannot be bypassed by any other means.
+When starting the Wii, you get an error from the Opera web browser with something along the lines of `You tried to access the address (URL), which is currently unavailable.` This will happen every time you start the Wii, and cannot be bypassed by any other means.

 ### Cause
 This brick is a more fatal version of a [Semibrick](#semibrick).
 If your SYSCONF (system configuration file) gets corrupt or damaged, the Wii will regenerate it and start the setup phase.